Qiskit/qiskit-metapackage/doc/roadmap.rst

 in Terra.
 They are faster and more feature-complete.
 We also added noise into the QASM simulator.

-In 2019, Aer will be extended in many ways"
+In 2019, Aer will be extended in many ways:

 - We are going to start profiling the simulators and work on making them faster.